-31. Handling Allegations of child on child abuse
+31. Handling Allegations of child-on-child abuse

 Children can abuse other children.
-This is generally referred to as peer on peer abuse and can take many forms.
-This can include (but is not limited to): abuse within intimate partner relationships; bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sharing nude and semi-nude images (formerly 'sexting') and initiation/hazing type violence and rituals.
-More details can be found in paragraph 15 in this document.
+This can take many forms.
+This can include (but is not limited to): abuse within intimate partner relationships; intra familial harms, bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sharing nude and seminude images (formerly 'sexting') and initiation/hazing type violence and rituals.
+More details can be found inparagraph 15 in this document.

-Part Five of KCSiE 2021 is dedicated to 'child on child sexual violence and sexual harassment' and outlines procedures schools may adopt to support all children in these cases and all schools must be and are familiar with this guidance, as well as the DfE Sexual violence and sexual harassment between children in schools and colleges (2021) Schools are aware that sexual abuse can occur between children both inside and outside school.
+Part Five of KCSiE is dedicated to 'child-on-child sexual violence and sexual harassment' and outlines procedures schools may adopt to support all children in these cases and all schools must be and are familiar with this guidance.
+Schools are aware that sexual abuse can occur between children both inside and outside school.
 Schools within SET will take a zero-tolerance approach to sexual violence and sexual harassment.

-The procedures for investigating and dealing with peer-on-peer sexual abuse are made clear to all staff through safeguarding training and the school's reporting procedures in line with KCSiE 2021.
-Regarding procedures dealing with peer on peer abuse other than sexual abuse, schools will use their internal mechanisms to investigate incidents between pupils and decide on relevant course of action and below is listed good practice in a range of procedures to minimise risk of peer-on-peer abuse.
+The procedures for investigating and dealing with child-on-child sexual abuse are made clear to all staff through safeguarding training and the school's reporting procedures in line with KCSiE.
+Regarding procedures dealing with child-on-child abuse other than sexual abuse, schools will use their internal mechanisms to investigate incidents betweenpupils and decide on a relevant course of action and below is listed good practice in a range of procedures to minimise risk of child-on-child abuse.